katerina-kossler/hiking-habit/README.md

 ```
 $ createdb hiking-habit
 ```
-Create all tables and relations in the database from the model in model.py:
+Create all tables and relations in the database (stored in model.py):
 ```
 $ python3 -i model.py
 >>> db.create_all()